 Job Title: Duty Manager

-Contract type: zero hoursShifts may vary.
+Contract type: Shifts may vary

 Responsible to: Senior Duty Manager

 Team: Events

 Rate of Pay: £10/hr (regular hours) or £11/hr (anti-social hours)

 Hours: zero Hours

 Annual Leave: n/a

 Introduction

 Trinity are looking for a casual Duty Manager to join our team in time to help us with the delivery of our varied event programme.
 The role will require someone who is willing to work flexibly according to our growing events calendar which includes everything from regular classes, community meetings and conferences, live performances, club nights and weddings.
 The Duty Manager has responsibility for the safe and effective operation of the building during activities and events.
 The ideal candidate will be able to work with a diverse range of people and be able adapt to an ever-changing environment.